zanadoman/SlayEngineV1/README.md

 and sets the input mode to relative

 ### logic slayCursorCollision()
-Polls the collision state of the cursor with a slayHitbox* you can use this function to create buttons
+Polls the collision state of the cursor with a slayHitbox*, you can use this function to create buttons

 ### logic slayCursorCollisionCamera()
 You should use this function if you want to interact with something that lives inside the game and being rendered by the perspective of the camera